This website is not intended for children and we do not knowingly collect data relating to children, unless we have agreed this with you.

 YOUR LEGAL RIGHTS

-Under certain circumstances, you have rights under data protection laws in relation to your personal data.
-Please click the links below to find out more about these rights:
+Under certain circumstances, you have rights under data privacy and protection laws in relation to your personal data.
+These rights include:

-- Request access to your personal data - Commonly known as a data subject access request, this enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+- Request access to or disclosure of your personal data - Commonly known as a data subject access request, this enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it.
+You also have a right to know the categories of personal data collected, the sources from which personal data is collected, our purpose for collection, the categories of third parties with which personal data is shared.

 - Request correction of your personal data - This enables you to have any incomplete or inaccurate data we hold about you corrected, though we may need to verify the accuracy of the new data you provide to us.

-- Request erasure of your personal data - This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
+- Request erasure of your personal data - This enables you to ask us to delete or remove personal data from our records where there is no good reason for us continuing to process it and to ask us to direct any third parties to delete personal data from their records.
 You also have the right to ask us to delete or remove your personal data where you have successfully exercised your right to object to processing, where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.
 Please note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.

 - Request restriction of processing your personal data - This enables you to ask us to suspend the processing of your personal data in the following scenarios: (a) if you want us to establish the data’s accuracy; (b) where our use of the data is unlawful but you do not want us to erase it; (c) where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or (d) you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.